captainys/TOWNSROM/README.md

 Currently-known limitations are:

-1. Drive Not Ready and Disk Write Protected error checking is incomplete.
+1. The original MSDOS.SYS had a bad habit of shooting an INT 24H on critical errors (critical from Microsoft point of view) including Drive Not Ready, Disk Write Protected, Bad Directory, Broken FAT, etc., and asking user to select Abort/Fail/Ignore, which in most case I had no idea about the difference between Ignore and Fail.
+In fact, some graphical applications just went into infinite loop since the console input was disabled.
+It was one of many horrible bad habit of MSDOS.SYS.
+YSDOS.SYS do not shoot INT 24H.
+It just returns a DOS error code.
+If an application was expecting INT 24H, then the application may act strange.
-2. Many of the commands are not available in command mode.
+2. I'm not confident at all in Ctrl-C handling.
+It may go berserk if you press Ctrl+C in the command mode.
+(I may disable it all together.)
-3. Cannot select boot drive from GUI.
-If you need to boot from a floppy disk, you need to (1) unmount CD and HD images and mount only floppy-disk image and start, or (2) if you are using Tsugaru, use -BOOTKEY F0 option.
+3. Many of the commands are not available in command mode.
 4. With FMT_DIC/FMT_DIC.ROM, OAK (IME in the today's term.
 We used to call it FEP, or Front End Processor) at least does not freeze.
 However, you can only type Hiragana and Katakana in the Japanese mode.

 If you want to use this ROM images with your floppy-disk or hard-disk images, MAKE SURE TO TAKE A BACK UP COPY before using.